-Voting Rights.
+Voting Rights

 Holders of our common stock are entitled to one vote per share in the election of directors and on all other matters on which stockholders are entitled or permitted to vote.
 Holders of our common stock are not entitled to cumulative voting rights.

-Dividend Rights.
+Dividend Rights

 Subject to the terms of any then outstanding series of preferred stock, the holders of our common stock are entitled to dividends in the amounts and at times as may be declared by the board of directors out of funds legally available therefor.

-Liquidation Rights.
+Liquidation Rights

 Upon liquidation or dissolution, holders of our common stock are entitled to share ratably in all net assets available for distribution to stockholders after we have paid, or provided for payment of, all of our debts and liabilities, and after payment of any liquidation preferences to holders of any then outstanding shares of preferred stock.

+Other Matters

-Other Matters.
-Holders of our common stock have no redemption, conversion or preemptive rights pursuant to our amended certificate of incorporation or amended and restated bylaws.
+Holders of our common stock have no redemption, conversion or preemptive rights.
 There are no sinking fund provisions applicable to our common stock.
-The rights, preferences and privileges of the holders of our common stock are subject to the rights of the holders of any series of preferred stock that we may issue in the future.
+The rights, preferences and privileges of the holders of our common stock are subject to the rights of the holders of shares of any series of preferred stock that we may issue in the future.